emo-eth/buckets/README.md

 Every deposited NFT mints 10,000 of the corresponding `ERC20Bucket` tokens to the minter or specified recipient.

-Anyone with a balance greater than 10,000 of an `ERC20Bucket` token call `redeem` to burn their tokens and receive specific ERC721 NFT(s).
+Anyone with a balance greater than 10,000 of an `ERC20Bucket` token can call `redeem` to burn their tokens and receive specific ERC721 NFT(s).

 ## ERC20Bucket
 An `ERC20Bucket` is an ERC20 token that represents a fraction of an NFT.
 Only the `BucketFactory` can mint new tokens or burn existing tokens.